mjholtzem/Asteroids-Deluxe-Job-Application-Assignment-/README.md

 # Space Blaster Deluxe
 This project was done as part of a job application.
 The prompt for the assignment was "make a clone of Asteroids Deluxe" in a week.
-I spent about 22 hours on this project across 4 days.
+I spent about 22 hours on this project across 4 days (plus a couple of minor tweaks on the 5th day :P).

 Everything under
 Scripts/AsteroidsDeluxe was written from scratch for this project.
 I tried to minimize the use of third party libraries for the most part.